 Chronic regional pain syndrome, or CRPS

-Doctors may use a nerve block as a tool to find out what is causing your pain and where it is coming from.
-By judging how you react to a temporary nerve block and how it affects your pain, your doctor can better figure out the reason for your pain, where it is located, and how to best treat it.
+Healthcare providers may use a nerve block as a tool to find out what is causing your pain and where it is coming from.
+By judging how you react to a temporary nerve block and how it affects your pain, your healthcare provider can better figure out the reason for your pain, where it is located, and how to best treat it.

 Like all procedures, nerve blocks carry some risks.
-A nerve block can lead to bleeding and infection where the shot was given, the medication may spill into other areas unexpectedly, and doctors may hit the wrong nerve during surgery.
+A nerve block can lead to bleeding and infection where the shot was given, the medicine may spill into other areas unexpectedly, and healthcare providers may hit the wrong nerve during surgery.
 Compared with many procedures, however, nerve blocks appear to be quite safe.

 You may not be a good candidate for nerve block if you:

 Have an infection at the site of the injection

 Are on anticoagulants or have a bleeding disorder